grunwaldlab/krisp/README.md

 ### Downloading from github

 Alternatively, `krisp_fasta` can be installed from source utilizing the Makefile in this repository.
-Simply run in the root directory:
+Simply run the following command in the directory with the donwloaded source files:

 `make install`